 If you want to hit the ground running and get the best results with the content marketing channel, identify the top performing pieces of content and then go about creating something better.

-If you’re looking to use paid traffic as a marketing channel, then it can be a good idea to use PPC intelligence tools to figure out what approach you need to take.
+If you’re looking to use paid traffic as a content marketing strategy, then it can be a good idea to use PPC intelligence tools to figure out what approach you need to take to hit those marketing goals.

 If you want to study PPC Search ads you can use tools, like SpyFu.